Active for Life programme of Healthwalks and community activity sessions

 All our regular and one-off walks and sessions are listed, and there is a 'venue list' with bus details too so you can find where to go and how to get there easily.

 All our Healthwalks are free, led by trained Volunteer Healthwalk Leaders and on public-transport routes.

 If you would like a paper copy for you or a friend, or a number of copies for an organisation please contact the Healthwalks team.

 Contact us if you would like to go on our email-out group and get email updates including the new programmes when they come out: firstname.lastname@example.org

 The programme is designed to help you choose the right walks for you.
 If you are relatively new to walking, or unsure of your fitness levels we recommend you start with a green graded walk.
 On your first walk introduce yourself to one of our Volunteer Walk Leaders (easy to spot in green and white Healthwalks uniform).
 We recommend you dress warmly and with comfortable shoes and bring some water when you walk.

 Please arrive ten minutes early for your first walk so you can fill out our simple participation questionnaire, which includes some health questions so that we can help you get the most out of your walk.
 Once you have completed this form you won't need to do this again on subsequent walks unless your health has changed.
-Or, you can download the forms you need to fill out in advance and take with you on your first walk (PDF 650KB), Walks generally leave promptly at the time given on the Walk Programme.
+Or, you can download the form you need to fill out in advance and take with you on your first walk (PDF 490KB), Walks generally leave promptly at the time given on the Walk Programme.

 Frequently Asked Questions